 Carluccio’s chocolate advent calendar: £9.95, Carluccio’s

 Each window of this stylish advent calendar contains a foil-wrapped milk chocolate festive character with a delicious gianduja filling.
 Younger kids might find the taste a bit rich (we hope) but our choc-loving teen testers thought these were scrumptious.

 CEWE personalised advent calendar with Kinder chocolate: From £18.99, CEWE

 You can personalise this Kinder advent calendar with any image of your choice; a photo of the lucky recipient or even use one of their own drawings.
 There’s a Kinder chocolate behind every door, and you get three varieties of chocolate in each one.
 For a chocolate advent calendar with a twist, we think this makes a lovely gift.

 Trust us: little fans of the Vtech toot-toot range of toys will love this.
 The box eventually folds flat to reveal a snowy, festive scene, and behind each door is a MagicPoint character or a related play accessory.
 We had to hold our four-year-old tester back from trying to open the whole thing in one go – be warned – and keeping track of all the pieces over the month was a challenge, but it brought our tester a lot of joy.
 And that’s what it’s all about.

 Aquabeads advent calendar: £19.99, Amazon

-Inside this you’ll find all the beads and everything you need to create 15 festive Aquabeads designs, including Santa, a snowman, a Christmas pudding and a gingerbread man.
+Inside this one, you’ll find all the beads and everything you need to create 15 festive Aquabeads designs, including Santa, a snowman, a Christmas pudding and a gingerbread man.
 There’s a lot here and plenty to do, although our five-year-old tester needed close adult supervision.
 We love that the completed characters can be turned into Christmas tree decorations.

 Thorntons elf advent calendar: £5, Morrisons